SFDC-Assets/PSA-Location-Toolkit/README.md

 This is found in the Location lookup field configured on the child object.
 See the highlighted areas of the images in the [Use or create a lookup field to Location](#use-or-create-a-location-lookup-field) section above for reference.

 So for ProductItem’s Location field, this parameter is _ProductItems_.
 For a custom Location field like Case.Location__c defined in the LTK package, this parameter is _Cases_.

-For other custom Location fields, this parameter will be defined by the Salesforce administrator creating the custom Lookup field.
-The default value is should be the plural form of the child object’s name.
+For other custom Location fields, this parameter will be defined by the Salesforce administrator creating that custom Lookup field.
+The default value should be the plural form of the child object’s name.

 > [!IMPORTANT]
-> This parameter *must* be set correctly for the Related Records Locations lightning web component to function properly.
+> This parameter _must_ be set correctly for the Related Records Locations lightning web component to function properly.

 #### Name/Title Field